decred/dcrweb/README.md

 npm run transifex:push
 ```

+#### Adding a new language

+  1. Add the new language in Transifex
+  2. In the repository folder, run `npm run transifex:pull`, add the new .po file to git: `git add i18n/po/<LC>.po`
+  3. Enable it for publishing on the [staging site](https://dcrweb.herokuapp.com): add it to `src/i18n/languagemap.development.txt`
+  4. Update language selector in `src/index.html`
+  5. Commit files to git + push to repo

+#### Publishing a language

+Once you're happy with the translation in a language, you'll need to enable it for production.

+  1. Add language to `src/i18n/languagemap.production.txt`
+  2. Edit `#language-selector` in `src/index.html`
+  3. Commit files to git + push to repo

 ## Deployment

 A Docker configuration is included for building the deployable images (for the public web server and the API server).